tassaron/muffin-shop/README.md

 ## Current Goal

 -   Make an instance for _The Rainbow Farm_ (shop module used for real products)
+-   Make an instance for Jade Thompson's art portfolio

 ## Long-Term Goal

 -   Allow different websites with similar functionality to share a codebase
--   Example: _Website A_ is an online shop with a blue theme and an extra gallery page.
+-   Example: _Website A_ is an online shop with a blue theme and a gallery to showcase images.
--   Example: _Website B_ is an online shop with a red theme and an extra podcast (RSS feed) page.
+-   Example: _Website B_ is an online shop with a red theme and a simple blog.
+-   Example: _Website C_ is a simple blog with a white theme and a gallery to showcase images.

 ## Dependencies

+1. Linux
 1. Python 3.8+
 1. uWSGI
 1. Flask